learningtapestry-archive/analytics/documentation/infrastructure/server-configuration.md

     * nmcli con down id lt-dev01
     * Set virtualbox network adapter to NAT

-* To mess with the CI server go to this folder for the code:
-`/home/learntac/.cruise/projects/analytics`

 * byobu: multi-terminal window manager
   * byobu-enable/disable: turn this service on/off
   * ctrl-a: screen manager